L-Pellegrini/SnakeServer/README.md

 You can run the webapp inside the IDE for debugging.
 It will use an integrated server listening on the port specified under server.port in application.properties file.

+You can use development-specific configurations using the application-dev.properites file.
+When building project activating the dev sping profile, this file will be used.
+If you don't activate anything, this one is the default.

 DEPLOY:\
 This webapp can be deployed to an instance of Tomcat using the tomcat7 for maven plugin.
 This plugin supports Tomcat7 or Tomcat8.
 Versions of Tomcat above 8 will not work.